Tennessee Technological University

 ROI Score: 55/100 · Below Average Value

 Tennessee Technological University scores 55 (Below Average Value) on the CampusROI scale.
-The paradox in TTU's data is a cost structure that looks very favorable — in-state tuition of $11,376 and net price of $14,246 — paired with a 14.6-year payback period that is longer than many private institutions.
+The paradox in TTU's data is a cost structure that looks very favorable - in-state tuition of $11,376 and net price of $14,246 - paired with a 14.6-year payback period that is longer than many private institutions.
 The payback period is dragged by a 57.7% completion rate and $35,400 median 6-year earnings that reflect the broad student population rather than the engineering school's outcomes.
 The engineering and CS programs tell a completely different story: Electrical Engineering earns $73,453 year-one and $94,179 year-four (B+ grade); Mechanical Engineering $66,228 year-one and $84,267 year-four (B+ grade); Chemical Engineering $60,300 year-one and $91,580 year-four (A grade).
 These programs are the institution's competitive advantage.
 Outside engineering, outcomes are moderate to weak: Teacher Education earns $39,034 year-one (B grade), Biology $25,087 year-one, Fine Arts $19,231 year-one.
-The debt-to-earnings ratio of 0.442 and median debt of $15,650 are among the lowest in this batch — TTU students borrow modestly relative to many peers.
+The debt-to-earnings ratio of 0.442 and median debt of $15,650 are among the lowest in our dataset - TTU students borrow modestly relative to many peers.
 The Below Average rating reflects the aggregate including all programs and the 57.7% completion rate, not the engineering school's standalone performance.

 Tennessee Technological University